-Your kitchen should be less than 16 years old unless in good condition.
+Your kitchen should be in good condition.
 You should have enough space for storage, appliances and recycling; sufficient power sockets; suitable flooring and adequate facilities for washing and drying clothes.

-Your bathroom should have a bath and shower and be less than 26 years old unless in good condition and have suitable flooring.
+Your bathroom should be in good condition and have suitable flooring.